 Construct a cluster: Set up the NP resolution.
 Use an NP resolution resource.
-Refer to the following: - Installation and Configuration Guide -> Creating the cluster configuration data -> Details on network partition resolution resources -> When using the AWS Virtual IP resource, refer to "5.3.
-Setting up EXPRESSCLUSTER" in this guide> When using the AWS Elastic IP resource, refer to "6.3.
-Setting up EXPRESSCLUSTER" in this guide> When AWS DNS resource is used, refer to "7.3.
-Setting up EXPRESSCLUSTER" in this guide.
-Step On-premises AWS 11 resource.
-Refer to the following: - Installation and Configuration Guide -> Creating the cluster configuration data -> Creating the cluster configuration data - Reference Guide -> Details on network partition resolution Virtual IP resource, refer to "5.3.
-Setting up EXPRESSCLUSTER" in this guide. - When using the AWS Elastic IP resource, refer to "6.3.
-Setting up EXPRESSCLUSTER" in this guide. - When AWS DNS resource is used, refer to "7.3.
-Setting up EXPRESSCLUSTER" in
+Refer to the following: - Installation and Configuration Guide -> Creating the cluster configuration data -> Details on network partition resolution Reference Guide -> Details on network partition resolution Reference Guide -> Details on network partition resolution Reference Guide -> Creating the cluster to "6.3.
+Setting up EXPRESSCLUSTER" in this guide When using the AWS Elastic IP resource, refer to "6.3.
+Setting up EXPRESSCLUSTER" in this guide When AWS DNS resource is used, refer to "7.3.
+Setting up EXPRESSCLUSTER" in this guide. resources this guide.